 - Non-abrasive blades make sparks, and the tool hot

 - It does not work on beveled angles

 The D28715 has abrasion wheels that make the tool smooth and fast.
 An abrasion cut-off wheel makes it possible for the machine to be fast on heavy-duty tasks.
 These pieces include materials such as steel and iron.
 The tool is ideal for steel tubing.
 You can operate it with ease on tough materials.

 Blade and Max cutting depth

-The chop saw has a quick-lock vice system that makes the tool safe to use.
+The chop saw has a quick-lock vice system that makes the tool safe.
 It locks the material when running the machine.
 It does not move or slip away.
-That is ideal for 14inch saw machines that have the capacity of making 4,000 rotations per minute.
+That is ideal for 14inch saw machines that can make 4,000 rotations per minute.
 That is faster hence the need for a locking system.

-The Dewalt Chop saw has 5.5 horsepower, which is the maximum motor that gives more overload capacity.
 The soft-start increases the lifespan of the saw motor.
-The Evolution chop saw has a 15 amp saw motor that produces 1450 rotations per minute.
+The Dewalt Chop saw has 5.5 horsepower, the maximum motor that gives more overload capacity.
+The Evolution chop saw has a 15 amp saw engine that produces 1450 rotations per minute.

 The quick-fence system does not include the use of wrenches.
 You are allowed to manipulate the material.
 You make angles of your choice between o and 45 degrees.

 There are two types of cuts that you make with the table saw.
 The rip cut is the cut you make on a wood, following the grain.
 Cutting against the grain and slicing the wood in half is cross-cutting.
 The cross-cut has to work on a thin piece of wood.
 What is unique about a table saw is the ability to withstand longer and wider materials.
 It is bigger and ideal for materials that require longer cuts.
 There are table saws that come with additional shelf space.
 The shelf is either on the right or left side of the blade.